Duo to perform music that ‘stirs the heart and soul’ at Midwest Jan. 12

-Music was a family affair in the homes of Jamie Dailey and Darrin Vincent growing up.
+Music was a family affair in the homes of Jamie Dailey and Darrin Vincent growing up as they sang with their families.
 That laid the foundation of their music knowledge, enabling them to share their passion for storytelling and artistry through songs across the genres of bluegrass, gospel and country.

-Those lyrics will echo off the walls at the Historic Midwest Theater Jan.
-12 at 7:30 p.m. when the Grand Ole Opry duo takes to the stage.
+Those lyrics will echo off of the walls at the Historic Midwest Theater on Jan.
+12, 2023, at 7:30 p.m. when the Grand Ole Opry duo takes to the stage.

-Dailey & Vincent are five-time Grammy award winners individually, three-time Grammy award nominees collectively, four-time Gospel Music Association Dove Award winners and 35-time International Bluegrass Music Association award winners.
+Dailey & Vincent are five-time Grammy award winners individually, three-time Grammy award nominees collectively, four-time Gospel Music Association (GMA) Dove Award winners and 35-time International Bluegrass Music Association (IBMA) award winners.

-“As soon as we take the stage, it’s going to be some great quartet singing,” Darrin Vincent told the Star-Herald.
-“We do a lot of different types of music from bluegrass to country to gospel.
+“As soon as we take the stage, it’s going to be some great quartet singing,” Darrin Vincent told the Gering Courier.
+“We do a lot of different types of music from bluegrass, to country to gospel.
 Usually within the first eight songs, they hear a collection of those types of music and some comedy and some cover songs and songs we’ve written.”

 People are also reading…